DebnathSourav/gilded-rose-rafactoring-kata/README.md

 This is an aexcercise adapted from https://github.com/emilybache/GildedRose-Refactoring-Kata.

 We recorded a screen video with audio showing our MOB excercise.
+It eceeded the maximum size for a youtube video so it is hosted in my onedrvie account.
-Link to MOB video: https://youtu.be/r-D0JdjYQEQ
-(the video cutout for some reason, i think we only partially captured the additional features part of the excercise)
+Link to MOB video: https://1drv.ms/v/s!AkmQZ4e_MAhqgq1ZbHwFHP9PnGhArg (the video cutout for some reason, i think we only partially captured the additional features part of the excercise)

 Team Roster: